trankhainam97/trankhainam97.github.io/projects/sprint1.md

 ## Inspiration

-Project for my first ever Hackathon given by MLH.
+Project for my first ever Hackathon (SacHack 2020).
+The prompt was given by MLH.

 ## What it does